brunoroccia/Data-driven-Nonlinear-Dynamics/README.md

-# Data Driven for Electric Circuits ⚡
+# Data Driven for Nonlinear Dynamics ⚡

-This repository contains MATLAB implementations of a **data-driven computational framework** for the simulation of electric circuits.
+This repository contains MATLAB implementations of a **data-driven computational framework** for the simulation of nonlinear dynamic phenomena.
 The approach replaces traditional constitutive models with **finite sets of data points** (synthetic or experimental), enforcing them through a feedback operator within a **variational time-integration scheme**.

 -------------------------------------------------------------------------------

-# Repository for the DDEC
+# Repository for the DDND

 This software can be used and distributed under the following license: